The last admissions term for this program is Semester 1, 2016.

-Mode of delivery
+Mode of Delivery

-Telecommunications engineering is one of the frontier enabling technologies of the information and communications technology (ICT) sector, which is bringing evolutionary changes in our societies, entertainment and human relationships.
+Telecommunications engineering is one of the frontier enabling technologies of the information and communications technology (ICT) sector, which is bringing evolutionary changes to our societies, entertainment and human relationships.
 Telecommunications engineers are required to design and develop applications from mobile phone systems to hi-tech internet based entertainment systems.
 Many students find employment before completing the program.

-If you wish to apply for credit for studies completed at another institution or if you are changing programs within the University and wish to transfer your credit to a new program go to http://www.newcastle.edu.au/service/credit-transfer/ and click on How to apply for credit.
+If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, go to http://www.newcastle.edu.au/service/credit-transfer/ and click on 'How to Apply for Credit'.

-Requirements for qualification of this award, include completion of at least 12 weeks of industrial experience of a nature acceptable to the Faculty Board.
+Requirements for qualification of this award include completion of at least 12 weeks of industrial experience of a nature acceptable to the Faculty Board.
 Students are encouraged to obtain and to report on a substantial block of this experience at one time but several shorter periods not less than 2 weeks duration will be accepted.
 Further information on industrial experience is available at: http://www.newcastle.edu.au/about-uon/governance-and-leadership/faculties-and-schools/faculty-of-engineering-and-built-environment/student-resources/industrial-experience

 This program is accredited by Engineers Australia, and many other affiliated international organisations, through the Washington Accord.
 Students who successfully complete the Bachelor of Engineering (Honours) (Telecommunications) are eligible to apply for membership to Engineers Australia.